imbryan/day-tracker/README.md

 ## Requirements
  * **Python 3** (developed on 3.12.2)
- * Some Python packages (run **pip install -r requirements.txt**)
+ * Some Python packages (see "**requirements.txt**")

  ## How to Run
- * Navigate to this project's root directory and run **python controller.py** to run this program.
+ * Navigate to this project's root directory.
+If it is your first time running this program, you will have to run **pip install -r requirements.txt**.
+ * Run **python controller.py** to run this program.
-   * Note: if your Python installation recognizes .py files, you can simply create a shortcut for **controller.py** and run it like that.
+   * Note: if your Python installation recognizes .py files, you can simply create a shortcut for **controller.py**, put it wherever you'd like, and run it like that.

 ## Features
 ### Current